 Posted By: CustomVite Nutrition Team Date: June 3, 2019 Comments: 0

-- Saturated Fat – Limit your intake of saturated fat (e.g. red meats) as it is often associated with inflammation and poor MS outcomes.
+- Saturated Fat – Limit your intake of saturated fat (e.g. red meats) as it has been associated with inflammation and poor MS outcomes.
 One well-known study that followed MS patients for 34 years showed that those who stuck with a strict, low fat diet (less than 20g/day) showed significantly less disability and had lower mortality rates than those who did not follow the diet.

 - Fruits & Vegetables – A low-fat, plant-based diet is currently being investigated as a potential strategy to manage fatigue in MS patients.
-A high intake of fresh fruits and vegetables, especially leafy greens, is associated with a reduced level of MS symptoms
+A high intake of fresh fruits and vegetables, especially leafy greens, may be associated with a reduced level of MS symptoms

-- Sodium – It is recommend that MS patients limit sodium intake since high sodium intake is associated with increased disease activity
+- Sodium – It is recommended that MS patients limit sodium intake since a high sodium intake may be associated with increased disease activity

-- Vitamin B12 – A B12 deficiency is sometimes associated with MS due to its key role in central nervous system function.
+- Vitamin B12 – A B12 deficiency may be associated with MS due to its key role in central nervous system function.

-- Vitamin D – High concentrations of vitamin D in your blood may decrease the risk of MS symptom relapses and new lesions.
+- Vitamin D – According to research, high concentrations of vitamin D in your blood may decrease the risk of MS symptom relapses and new lesions.

 (1) Bagur et al. (2017).
 Influence of diet in multiple sclerosis: A Systematic Review.
 Advances in Nutrition, 8(3): 463-472.